lelegard/winkbdlayouts/README.md

 If you have difficulties to collect the scan codes for your keyboard, run the `scancodes` tool from this project.

-The image `tools\scancodes.jpg` shows the scan codes for a standard 101/102-key PC keyboard.
+The image `tools\scancodes.jpg` shows the scan codes for a standard 101/102-key PC American keyboard.

+### Apple keyboards

-There are some specificities on the bottom row of Apple keyboards:
+There are some specificities on the bottom row of Apple keyboards.
 ~~~
 +--------+--------+--------+---------------------+--------+--------+--------+
 |control | option |command |        space        |command | option |control |
 |  0x1D  | 0x38 a | 0x5B e |        0x39         | 0x5C e | 0x38 e | 0x1D e |
 +--------+--------+--------+---------------------+--------+--------+--------+
 ~~~
-Where `e` means "Extended" (Ctrl or Right-Alt) and `a` means "Alt".
+In the diagrams, the hexadecimal values are the scan codes of the keys, `e` means "Extended" (Ctrl or Right-Alt) and `a` means "Alt".

 And on the right-hand side of Apple keyboards:
 ~~~